WojcikAnna/Project1-JS-sklep-AW/README.md

 "Sklep strojów klubowych" is an initial-stage demo of future e-commere web app for Stowarzyszenie Slow Jogging Polska

-This is a vanilla JS project as final work in WSB.
+This is a vanilla JS project as final project during WSB postgraduate studies.

 ## Technologies used